Meet the Assumption University Faculty

 Michele Aubin, B.S.S.S.

-Michele has been with Assumption College since 2005 with a diverse background in Higher Education.
-Michele comes to CCE from the Provost’s office where she worked closely with the Provost and Associate Provost in college-wide academic initiatives.
+Michele has been with Assumption University since 2005 with a diverse background in Higher Education.
+Michele comes to CCE from the Provost’s office where she worked closely with the Provost and Associate Provost in university-wide academic initiatives.
 Prior to joining the CCE Staff, Michele served on the CCE Academic Committee and was a student through the program, graduating Summa Cum Laude.
 Michele’s supportive and personable relationship with students is an asset to the CCE program!

 Allen Bruehl, Director of Academic Support Center